BAESystemsAI/node_exporter/https/README.md

 i.e. ./node_exporter --web.tls-config="https/tls-config"
 If the config is kept within the https directory

-The layout of the config file should be as below:
+The config file should is written in YAML format.
+The layout is outlined below, with optional parameters in brackets.

+For more detail on the clientAuth option: [ClientAuthType](https://golang.org/pkg/crypto/tls/#ClientAuthType)

+### TLS Config Layout

 #TLS CONFIG YAML
   # Paths to Cert File & Key file from base directory
   # Both required for valid tls
   # Paths set as string values
+  # These are reloaded on initial connection
-tlsCertPath : ""
+  tlsCertPath : <filename>
-tlsKeyPath : ""
+  tlsKeyPath : <filename>

-  # Main config options for tls
-  # Defaults for all options are nil values
-tlsConfig :

-  # Root CA's should be a string path to the set of root certificate authorities
-  # if nil it will use the host's root CA set
-  rootCAs : ~

-  # Server Name used to verify hostname on returned certs
-  # unless Insecure Skip Verify is true
-  serverName : ~

-  # Client auth declares the policy the server will follow for client auth
+  # ClientAuth declares the policy the server will follow for client authentication
   # Accepts the following string values and maps to ClientAuth Policies
   # NoClientCert                -
   # RequestClientCert           -